huanillo/anacardOS/README.md

 ./setup.sh
 ```

-During installation, you will be prompted to install all required packages using `yay`.
-Make sure `yay` is available on your system.
+During installation, you will be prompted to install yay if not installed yet.

 ---